bioinformatics-ca/EPI_2021/epi2020_module5_lab.md

 ### 3- Looking for GO terms enrichment with GREAT

 Next, we will try to identify GO terms connected to ChIP-Seq peaks calls using GREAT.
 We need `bed` files to use the GREAT portal.
-We will do the conversion from a `bigBed` file to a `bed` file on our Compute Canada session.
+We will do the conversion from a `bigBed` file to a `bed` file on our AWS session.

 * In the IHEC Data Portal, go back to the default grid page (by clicking on Data Grid in the top bar).
 For assembly `Human (hg38)`, filter the tissues list to keep only "Bone Marrow" tissues.